 Although only a few people may take a hand directly in such initiatives, we all feel the need to support them with our prayer.
-Because as children of God in his holy
+Because as children of God in his holy Church, the only desire of our lives is to bring the name of the Lord to all peoples and all cultures, to the farthest corners

-Letter, 28 November 2002, 11.
+Letter, November 28, 2002, 11.

-John Paul II, Apostolic Exhortation Ecclesia in Europa, 28 June 2003, 50.
+John Paul II, Apostolic Exhortation Ecclesia in Europa, June 28, 2003, 50.

-St Josemaría, Notes taken from a family gathering, 15 April 1973.
+St Josemaría, Notes taken from a family gathering, April 15, 1973.

-Benedict XVI, Speech to the Roman Curia, 21 December 2009.
+Benedict XVI, Speech to the Roman Curia, December 21, 2009.